strato-net/strato-platform/codehash.md

 }
 ```

-Even this contract is indistinguishable, since only the constructor is different and that is only encoded in the `bin-runtime`:
+Even this contract is indistinguishable, since only the constructor is different and that is only encoded in the `bin`:

 + codeHash: `d1d29ee74a6d03244189ddb39239adc2a5f77ba91a8df459f17a172dbd96213d`
 + bin-runtime: `60606040526008565b00`